 CORPS OF TRANSPORT

-at the outbreak of war and join the City of Windsor regiment, which was
+at the outbreak of WW2, and join the City of Windsor Regiment, which was

-the local regiment to where he grew up in Canada.
+the local regiment to where he grew up.
 However, being in the UK

 at that time, he elected to join the British Army.
 With hindsight it was a

 wise decision on his part, as the Canadians took severe losses during the

 My father served with the Grenadier Guards as he is over six foot tall and was just the ticket for them.
 I am of more average height.
 My stature comes from the maternal Carr side of the family, so I don’t think I was ever going to be genetically predisposed to enlist as a Guardsman.

 In early 1987 I joined the Royal Corps of Transport as a Territorial Army soldier and served until the end of 1991.
 I opted for the specialized trade of Movement Controller, having been persuaded of the merits of that specialty by an officer of the Squadron I would join after basic training.
 The army was very short of Movement Control operatives at that time I was informed, and I suspect that is still true today.